Diffusion Models as Stochastic Quantization in Lattice Field Theory: Diffusion Models for Lattice Scalar Fields

 The order parameter or magnetization is defined as

 where $V= N^d$ denotes the number of lattice sites.
-A comparison between HMC generated testing samples and diffusion model generated samples is shown in Fig.~\ref{fig:brokenphase}, where we see consistency between the distributions containing 1024 samples each.
+A comparison between HMC generated testing samples and DM generated samples is shown in Fig.~\ref{fig:brokenphase}, where we see consistency between the distributions containing 1024 samples each.